Choreographic Works

 Choreographed from data of the FIELDS instrument on Parker Solar Probe during Encounter 13.

-Phenomenas explored: Nuclear fusion, differential rotation, collision-less plasma, solar cycles, plasma rain, The Parker Spiral, turbulence, quiescent regions, plasma waves, coronal holes, CMEs, magnetic reconnection, flux tubes, magnetic and electric fields.
+Phenomena explored: Nuclear fusion, differential rotation, collision-less plasma, solar cycles, plasma rain, The Parker Spiral, turbulence, quiescent regions, plasma waves, coronal holes, CMEs, magnetic reconnection, flux tubes, magnetic and electric fields.

 Special ‘Thank you’ to Dr. David Malaspina and the PSP Research Group